 - Ensuring that gambling is conducted in a fair and open way; and

 - Protecting children and other vulnerable persons from being harmed or exploited by gambling.

 The council is responsible for licensing gambling premises in the Vale of White Horse district as well as issuing permits for lower stake gaming machines.
 Applications for a premises licences under the Gambling Act 2005 must be submitted to the Licensing Team at the council, along with the appropriate .
 Further information regarding the Gambling Act 2005, licences and permits can be found on the Gambling Commission website.

-The new Gambling Policy came into force on 1 December 2013.
-For further information, please contact the Licensing Team.
+For further details, please contact the Licensing Team.

 Local Area Profile